 Harnas was a force.

 But the extremes ran more than surface deep, most of us got the impression over our short time there that things were not entirely as they seemed.
-Not that the sanctuary wasn’t doing a lot of good, but that their motives may not be in the best interest for the animals.
-For example, paying volunteers with no experience (myself included) performed daily tasks like hand-feeding teenage baboons, which resulted in arguably the only moment in my life when I have felt in actual imminent danger from a wild animal.
+Not that the sanctuary wasn’t theoretically doing some amount of good, but that their motives may not be in the best interest for the animals.
+For example, paying volunteers with no experience (myself included) to perform daily tasks like hand-feeding teenage baboons, which resulted in arguably the only moment in my life when I have felt in actual imminent danger from a wild animal.
 Another example was when guests were encouraged to crowd around a two year-old leopard to snap impressively close photos of such a perfect predator.
 No fence, no protection – for the leopard.

 I wasn’t ready then to let go of the desire to work hands-on with wild animals.
 I loved it too much.
 So I left Harnas intent on wanting to help individual wild animals through ‘better’ direct contact.
 I had envisions of how I was going to make a new sanctuary model that was fully geared towards rehabilitation and release of wild animals.
-But I hadn’t totally eliminated the direct contact I would get with the animals during the rehab part.
+But I hadn’t totally eliminated the direct contact I would get with the animals during that process.

 Fast forward a decade or so, and my understanding and perception of the topic of sanctuaries and conservation more broadly has changed dramatically.
 Thank goodness I did not get what I wanted at 18.